zeezephyr/urbanism-guide/README.md

 ## If you know how to use Github

-1. Do the same but make a PR and I'll forever be your friend :smile:
+1. Do the same but make a PR against the `dev` branch and I'll forever be your friend :smile:
 1. (Optional) [Install Docsy](https://www.docsy.dev/docs/get-started/) if you want to help improve visuals

 ## Powered By